Impulse Response Analysis of Structural Nonlinear Time Series Models: Model Framework

 where $u_{1t} \equiv \epsilon_{1t}$, $u_{2t} := B_0^{21} \epsilon_{1t} + B_0^{22} \epsilon_{2t}$ and thus $u_t = B_0^{-1}\epsilon_t$ for $\epsilon_t = (\epsilon_{1t}, \epsilon_{2t}')' \in \mathcal{E} \subseteq \Real^d$. \end{assumption}

 \begin{remark} Assumption~\ref{assumption:structural_model} follows \cite{goncalvesImpulseResponseAnalysis2021} closely.
 By design, one does not need to identify the model fully, meaning that fewer assumptions on $Z_t$ and $\epsilon_t$ are needed to estimate the individual structural effects of $\epsilon_{1t}$ on $Y_t$.
-This comes at the price of not being able to simultaneously study structural effects with respect to shocks on $\epsilon_{2t}$. \end{remark}
+This comes at the price of not being able to simultaneously study structural effects for shocks impacting $\epsilon_{2t}$. \end{remark}

 Note that inverting $B_0^{-1}$ gives

 and, multiplying both sides of \eqref{eq_main:pseudo_reduced_form_single_eq} by $B_0$, we find

 where $b = (b_1, b_2')' \in \Real^d$ and $\arc{F}(Z_{t:t-p}) = (0, \arc{F}_2(Z_{t:t-p}))'$ for $\arc{F}_2 : \Real^{1+pd_Y} \to \Real^{d_Y}$, $F_2 = B_{0,22} \arc{G}_2$.
 In practice, to estimate the model's coefficients, we will leverage \eqref{eq_main:pseudo_reduced_form_structural_model}.
 This latter form was termed the \textit{pseudo-reduced form} by \cite{goncalvesImpulseResponseAnalysis2021}.